inarsy/To-Do-List-scenario/README.md

 # To-Do-List-scenario
-a to do list that connects to a database
+a to do list website that connects to a database